ShashankKumbhare/Machine-Learning/SRC/Part1/README.md

 <p align="center"><img src=images/gd2.png></p>

-How does gradient descent converge with a fixed step size \alpha α?
+How does gradient descent converge with a fixed step size α?
-The intuition behind the convergence is that \frac{d}{d\theta_1} J(\theta_1)J(θ) approaches 0 as we approach the bottom of our convex function.
+The intuition behind the convergence is that <sup>d</sup>&frasl;<sub>dx</sub>J(&theta;<sub>1</sub>) approaches 0 as we approach the bottom of our convex function.
 At the minimum, the derivative will always be 0 and thus we get:

 <p align="left"><img src=images/zero.png></p>